awsdocs/aws-codedeploy-user-guide/doc_source/deployment-steps.md

 ### Creating Your Application and Deployment Groups<a name="deployment-steps-registering-app-deployment-groups"></a>

-An AWS CodeDeploy deployment group identifies a collection of instances based on their tags, Auto Scaling group names, or both\.
+An AWS CodeDeploy deployment group identifies a collection of instances based on their tags, Amazon EC2 Auto Scaling group names, or both\.
 Multiple application revisions can be deployed to the same instance\.
 An application revision can be deployed to multiple instances\.

 For example, you could add a tag of "Prod" to the three production servers and "Backup" to the two backup servers\.
 These two tags can be used to create two different deployment groups in the AWS CodeDeploy application, allowing you to choose which set of servers \(or both\) should participate in a deployment\.